framps/raspiBackupDoc/en/src/function-overview.md

   - Simple system migration to other storage media

-    Each backup can be restored to an SD card, USB disk or SSD as well as NVMe SSD can be restored.
-The system has already been moved to another device.
+    Each backup can be restored to an SD card, USB disk, SSD or NVMe SSD.
+    And that easy the system has been moved to another device.

   - Support for *Volumio*